 This Love Instrumentals

-PRESSED UP ON RED TRANSLUCENT COLORED VINYL – Includes free Bobby Oroza poster.
+PRESSED ON RED TRANSLUCENT COLORED VINYL

-Instrumental versions of the Bobby’s “This Love” album.
+Instrumental versions of Bobby Oroza’s This Love album.

-When Bobby Oroza and the Cold Diamond & Mink production duo first got together in the studio they cut “This Love”.
+When Bobby Oroza and the Cold Diamond & Mink production duo first got together in the studio they cut This Love.
 That turned out to be a hell of a start.
-Since they originally released it in 2016 the tune has become somewhat of an underground hit.
-From the heavy air play at car shows and swap meets in the South West to being featured in numerous movies and tv shows, it even made its way to an Earl Sweatshirt mixtape.
+Since they originally released that album in 2016 the tune has become somewhat of an underground hit.
+From the heavy air play at car shows and swap meets in the southwest to being featured in numerous movies and tv shows, it even made its way to an Earl Sweatshirt mixtape.
 All of this has lead to a lot anticipation for Bobby Oroza’s debut full length which is appropriately named after the tune that started it all.
-Big Crown Records is proud to present the debut full length from Bobby Oroza, This Love.

 Bobby was born in Helsinki, Finland into a family of musicians and artists where he would be exposed to a wide range of music early on.
 Frequent family parties at Bobby’s were thrown to the sounds of his grandfather playing Latin and Cuban classics on his guitar or to his parents record collection which was full of early jazz and blues, Motown, gospel hits, and doo-wops.
-The Soul records were balanced out by Brazilian, African, North and South American folk songs, and Nuyorican Salsa albums.
+The soul records were balanced out by Brazilian, African, North and South American folk songs, and Nuyorican Salsa albums.
 All of these influences make appearances in Bobby’s music.